wkumari/draft-kh-dnsop-7706bis/README.md

    recursive resolver and root servers.

-   The primary goals of this design are to provide more reliable answers for queries to the root zone during network attacks, and to prevent queries and responses from being visible on the network.
+   The primary goals of this design are to provide more reliable answers for queries to the root zone during network attacks that affect the root servers, and to prevent queries and responses from being visible on the network.
 This design will probably have little effect on getting faster responses to stub resolver for good queries on TLDs, because the TTL for most TLDs is usually long-lived (on the order of a day or two) and is thus usually already in the cache of the recursive resolver; the same is true for the TTL for negative answers from the root servers.
 (Although the primary goal of the design is for serving the root zone, the method can be used for any zone.)

    This document describes a method for the operator of a recursive resolver to have a complete root zone locally, and to hide queries